- About Us

 - Behavior Services

 - For Veterinarians

-When a client shares a concern about his or her dog's behavior, it is important to take a brief behavioral history.
+First, any time a client shares a concern about behavior, it is important to take a brief behavioral history.

-Be sure that you refer to trainers that use techniques that are humane and reflect current standards.
-Helpful information is available at www.dacvb.org.
+Helpful information for selecting a trainer is available at www.dacvb.org.
 Paraprofessionals are an extension of your practice--choose wisely and treasure the trainers that treat your clients and patients well!